Advantages of being left-handed

 With only about 10% of the population being left handed, lefties are a serious minority.
 While they’ve endured a serious amount of prejudice (the word for left in almost every language has a less than positive connotation) and even aggression over the years, today, many left handed people are proud of their unusual handedness.
 And why not?
 After all, they have to survive and thrive in a world designed for those who are right handed.
 The next time someone teases you about your left handedness, bring up one of these facts that show that being left handed just might be a genetic blessing after all, offering you bigger and better abilities that can help you do everything from get a degree to kick butt at video games.

 - Being left handed is an advantage in many sports.
 You might just come out ahead in athletics if you’re a lefty.
 Since most players are right handed, many are unused to dealing with those who are left handed.
 Take baseball for instance.
 Southpaws have the advantage of already facing first base when they’re at bat, can more easily keep an eye on first base when pitching and can cover a large amount of the field when playing in the outfield by having their glove in their right hand.
+There are specially designed left-handed baseball gloves available (worn on the right hand so you can throw left-handed).
 Other sports that offer an advantage to lefties are fencing, boxing and tennis.